ai/size-limit/packages/preset-small-lib/README.md

 # Size Limit Preset for Small Libraries

-The preset for [Size Limit] for libraries < 10 KB.
+The preset for [Size Limit] for libraries < 10 kB.
 It uses webpack and file plugins to track the size of all files and dependencies.

 See Size Limit docs for more details.